advocations/skype/DevelopWebSDKappsForSfBOnline.md

 You'll need to create additional folders in your web app directory for users who start the app in Internet Explorer.
 The path must match the redirect uri that you specify when signing a user in.

 The following example shows the parameters that are required when signing in to Skype for Business Online.
-The redirect_uri parameter value in this sample is the url of an index.html page in a folder below the web app folder.
+The redirect_uri parameter value in this sample is the URL of an index.html page in a folder below the web app folder.
 You should use the client id GUID from the Azure app registration to name the folder.